fabian-sp/snspp/README.md

 # SNSPP

-Code associated with *A semismooth Newton Stochastic Proximal Point algorithm with Variance Reduction* [see paper](https://arxiv.org/abs/2204.00406).
+Code associated with *A semismooth Newton Stochastic Proximal Point algorithm with Variance Reduction* [(see paper)](https://arxiv.org/abs/2204.00406).

 The `SNSPP` method is implemented in [`snspp/solver/spp_solver`](/snspp/solver/spp_solver.py) and references therein.